Eduzeraaa/projeto-agendador/README.md

 - LangChain
 - Pydantic
 - Groq (Llama 3.1)

+## LLM Parser

+The project uses an **LLM parser** to interpret user messages and extract the necessary information for scheduling.

+It transforms the text into three structured variables:
+- `therapist`
+- `day`
+- `time`

+These variables are then used to create dictionaries that are appended to the list of appointments and saved in JSON.

+Using the parser separates **language processing** from **data persistence logic**, making the project modular, testable, and easier to maintain.

 ## Notes
 - Modular project: separate functions for **chatbot**, **LLM parser**, and **JSON persistence**.